andrechristikan/ack-nestjs-boilerplate/README.md

 3. Understand [ExpressJs Fundamental](ref-nodejs), NodeJs Base Framework.
 It will help us in understanding how the NestJs Framework works.
 4. Understand what NoSql is and how it works as a database, especially [MongoDB.](ref-mongodb)
 5. Understand Repository Design Pattern or Data Access Object Design Pattern.
 It will help us to read the source code
-6. Understand The SOLID Principle and KISS Principle for better to write the code.
+6. Understand The SOLID Principle and KISS Principle for better write the code.
 7. Optional.
 Understand Microservice Architecture Clean Architecture, and/or Hexagonal Architecture.
 8. Optional.
 Understand [The Twelve Factor Apps](ref-12factor)
 9. Optional.
 Understand [Docker](ref-docker) that can help you to run the project